 Signs and symptoms that may require medical attention after a medical abortion include:

 - Heavy bleeding — soaking two or more pads an hour for two hours

 - Severe abdominal or back pain

 - Foul-smelling vaginal discharge

-After a medical abortion, you'll need a follow-up visit with your health care provider to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
-To reduce the risk of infection, don't have vaginal intercourse or use tampons for two weeks after the abortion.
+After a medical abortion, you'll need a follow-up visit with your provider to make sure you're healing properly and to evaluate your uterine size, bleeding and any signs of infection.
+To reduce the risk of infection, don't put anything into your vagina for two weeks after the abortion.